Flamethrower: Military use

 Flamethrowers pose many risks to the operator.
 The first disadvantage is the weapon's weight and length, which impairs the soldier's mobility.
 The weapon is limited to only a few seconds of burn time, since it uses fuel very quickly, requiring the operator to be precise and conservative.
 Flamethrowers using a fougasse-style explosive propellant system also have a limited number of shots.
 The weapon is very visible on the battlefield, which causes operators to become immediately singled out as prominent targets, especially for snipers and designated marksmen.
-Flamethrower operators are rarely taken prisoner, especially when their target survived an attack by the weapon; captured flamethrower users were in some cases summarily executed.
+Flamethrower operators were rarely taken prisoner, especially when their target survived an attack by the weapon; captured flamethrower users were in some cases summarily executed.

 The flamethrower's effective range is short in comparison with that of other battlefield weapons of similar size.
 To be effective, flamethrower soldiers must approach their target, risking exposure to enemy fire.
-Vehicular flamethrowers also have this problem; they may have considerably greater range than a man-portable flamethrower, but their range is still short compared with that of other infantry weapons.
+Vehicular flamethrowers also have this problem; they may have considerably greater range than a man-portable flamethrower, but their range is still short compared with that of alternative weapons.

 The risk of a flamethrower operator being caught in the explosion of their weapon due to enemy hits on the tanks is exaggerated in films.
 In some cases, the pressure tanks have exploded and killed the operator when hit by bullets or grenade shrapnel.
 In the documentary Vietnam in HD, platoon sergeant Charles Brown tells of how one of his men was killed when his flamethrower was hit by grenade shrapnel during the battle for Hill 875.

 The pressurizer is filled with a non-flammable gas that is under high pressure.
 If this tank ruptures, it might knock the operator forward as it was expended in the same way a pressurized aerosol can bursts outward when punctured.
 The fuel mixture in the containers is difficult to light, which is why magnesium-filled igniters are required when the weapon is fired.
 When pierced by a bullet, a metal can filled with diesel or napalm will merely leak unless the round is an incendiary type that may ignite the mixture inside.